 Getting out on the water is an integral part of any visit to the Fermanagh lakelands, so after lunch, wander over to to Water Activity Zone, opposite Café Mauds, where you'll find Erne Boat Hire.
 These self-drive "wee red boats" are simply great fun – jump in, start things up (you'll be shown the ropes) and watch as the beauty and history of these waters unfurls before you.
 You can rent the boats for a whole day but there are two- and four-hour rentals also, which gives you enough time to whizz around the lough and be back in town in time for tea!

 Back on dry land, seek out Blakes of the Hollow for a post-adventure pint.
 The beautifully preserved Victorian bar here has atmosphere by the bucket-load with a lovely tiled floor, roaring fires and marble bar top.

-Finish up with dinner at Café Merlot just downstairs from the pub, where contemporary classics are served beneath beautiful stone arches.
+Finish up with dinner at 28 At the Hollow just downstairs from the pub, where fine dining is served beneath beautiful stone arches.